wadejosephhirschbuhl/pearc-local-rag-workshop/README.md

 Notes:
   - The reranker is slower than vector-only retrieval
   - The reranker model may download once on first use (then caches locally)
-  - If you want to pre-cache it before a workshop, run:
+  - To pre-cache the reranker before a workshop, run:

       python -c "from sentence_transformers import CrossEncoder; CrossEncoder('cross-encoder/ms-marco-MiniLM-L-6-v2'); print('reranker cached')"

 ------------------------------------------------------------
 WHAT "FRESH SESSION" MEANS
 ------------------------------------------------------------